-About Kat
+About Kat:

 Visual Artist & Chartered Architect

-Member of NBF - Norwegian Sculptors Society.
-Member of NBK - National Association of Norwegian Visual Artists.
 Former member of both RIBA (The Royal Institute of British Architects) & MNAL (The National Association of Norwegian Architects)

-Artist as a way of being.
+Artist as a way of being

 Henry Millar (American artist / writer, 1891-1980) has a quote that resonates within me - “To paint is to love again, and to love is to live life to the fullest”.
 I cannot not paint - It's who I am.